Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Experimental Results and Analysis

 \textbf{Compared methods.} Two optimization-based methods (LIME \cite{LIME} and Zhang et al. \cite{DUAL}) and six deep learning-based methods are included for comparison.
 For deep methods, different types of training data are leveraged to fit the model, i.e., paired (RetinexNet \cite{RetinexNet}), unpaired data (EnlightenGAN \cite{EnlightenGAN}) and zero-reference data (Zero-DCE \cite{Zero-DCE}, Zero-DCE++ \cite{Zero-DCE++}, RUAS \cite{RUAS} and SCI \cite{SCI}).
 Note that we mainly compare with the four zero-reference methods, as they are closer to our NoiSER in terms of data constraints.

-\textbf{Our method.} In general, we adopt the standard Gaussian distribution $\mathcal{N}(0,1)$ to train the model.
-Training our NoiSER to full convergence (denoted as NoiSER-FC) will yield better quantitative performance, but we see that the visual effect appears to be obscured by a gray layer, as the goal of NoiSER is to learn a gray-world mapping.
-As such, we use an early stopping mechanism (denoted as NoiSER-ES), trading part of the quantitative performance for visual effect.
-In addition, to obtain better visual effect, we use a Gaussian distribution whose standard deviation $\sigma=3$ for self-regression (denoted NoiSER-Var3).
-We conduct experiments to evaluate the three versions of NoiSER.

-\textbf{Implementation Details of NoiSER.} Based on PyTorch 1.10.1 \cite{PyTorch} and Python 3.6.9, we train and evaluate our NoiSER on single NVIDIA RTX 2080 Ti GPU.
+\textbf{Implementation details.} Based on PyTorch 1.10.1 and Python 3.6.9, we train and evaluate our NoiSER on single NVIDIA RTX 2080 Ti GPU.
 We train our NoiSER for 2000 iterations (600 for NoiSER-ES) with a batch size of 1 and a fixed learning rate of 2e-4.
 We sample the noise from standard Gaussian distribution $\mathcal{N}(0,1)$ ($\mathcal{N}(0,3)$ for NoiSER-Var3) with a shape of $104\times104$ for training.
 Besides, the Adam optimizer \cite{Adam} is utilized for training with $\beta_1=0.5$ and $\beta_2=0.999$.
 To alleviate the noise in the enhanced results, we add TV regularization during training.
-The total loss function used in the training of our proposed NoiSER is defined as
+The total loss function of NoiSER is defined as